Speakers

 Raphaël Collado

-Head of the Cybersecurity Testing Laboratory, CEA-Leti
+Head of Security Testing and Tools Laboratory, CEA-Leti

 The FAMES Pilot Line